Frank Boeckx

 Frank Boeckx ([frɑŋɡ ˈbuks]; born 27 September 1986) is a retired Belgian football goalkeeper.
 He became Sint Truiden's first-choice goalkeeper in February 2007, replacing Bart Deelkens between the posts.
 Before that he had also been playing in the teams of KVO Aarschot and Lierse SK.
-He was also named in a preliminary squad for the UEFA U-21 Championship in the Netherlands in the summer of 2007.
+He was also named in a preliminary squad for the UEFA European Under-21 Championship in the Netherlands in the summer of 2007.

 Coaching career

 Already in the summer of 2019, while still an active player, Boeckx was hired as goalkeeping coach for Anderlecht's U-21 team.
 In May 2020, Boeckx confirmed that he would hang up his boots as a player, but continue in his position as goalkeeping coach at the academy of Anderlecht.
 He later also functioned as a scout and football analyst.